nojronatron/nojronatron.github.io/code401-files/class-notes-week1.md

 Arrange: Configure variables to prep for testing including test-inputs and expected outputs.
 Act: Call the function under test.
 Assert: Pass/Fail output based on expected return the function under test.
+Use the term "System Under Test" or 'sut'
 Create your test names to describe what the test is doing and expected output.

+#### Check Your SDK

+Make sure the language and SDK selection in Project Structure are correct.
+Do *not* use the Oracle SDK for this class.
+Run the tests after setting SDK and continue only if the tests pass.

 ## Aliasing For Automation